tejuscs/ADBD-Labs/adb-prov-cloud-vmc/adb-prov-cloud-vmc.md

 Once created, your Autonomous Exadata VM Cluster is ready to deploy Autonomous Container Databases.

 *All Done!
 You have successfully setup your Autonomous VM Cluster for Autonomous AI Database on Dedicated Infrastructure.
-It is now ready to deploy Autonomous Container Databases*
+It is now ready to deploy Autonomous Container Databases*.

 You may now **proceed to the next lab**.